 What I love about Meganissi

-Because I can’t pick just one!
-There’s Agrilia on the west coast, which has sand further out and it’s like a swimming pool with an array of different fish.
-Then there’s Loutrolimni, a very wide, quiet beach best reached by boat, although you can also park nearby and walk.
-You’re likely to see just a few of the locals enjoying that one.
-On the other side of the Fanari Cape, you’ll find Korokofolia.
-If you don’t mind a few naked Italians, the views over to mainland Greece and Kalamos Island are stunning and if you can get up early (or stay up late enough!), it’s a wonderful spot to see the sun rise.
+"It's truly impossible to pick just one Meganissi beach.
+There's Agrilia on the west coast, which has sand further out and lots of different fish, so perfect for snorkelling.
+Then there's Loutrolimni, a very wide, quiet beach best reached by boat, although you can also park nearby and walk.
+You're likely to see just a few of the locals enjoying that one.
+On the other side of the Fanari Cape, you'll find Korokofolia.
+If you don’t mind a few naked Italians, the views over to mainland Greece and Kalamos Island are stunning from here, and if you can get up early (or stay up late enough!), it's an unforgettable spot to see the sun rise.